The Entropic Signature of Class Speciation in Diffusion Models: Numerical Experiments

-\paragraph{Information distortion under guidance} When using guidance, the entropy production $\dot H_\omega$ is systematically redistributed along the denoising trajectory relative to the unguided baseline (Figure~\ref{fig: information_distortion}).
-Guidance restricted to the FD$_{\text{DINOv2}}$-optimal interval shifts entropy production toward higher noise levels and suppresses it at lower ones, causing $\dot H_\omega$ to peak sooner.
-This indicates that semantic commitment is enforced earlier in the reverse process aligning with the theoretical picture in Section~\ref{sec: gaussian_channel_reduction}.
-When guidance is applied within the FID-optimal interval (center column), it induces only small distortions of $\dot H$, limited to low-noise regimes where entropy production has already collapsed.
-Thus, it mainly affects feature refinement rather than semantic decision making.
+\paragraph{Information distortion under guidance} Figure \ref{fig: information_distortion} shows that guidance systematically redistributes partitioned class-conditional entropy production $\frac{\partial}{\partial t}H_w(Y_\mathcal{S}|X_t)$ along the denoising trajectory relative to their unguided baselines from Figure \ref{fig: entropy_overview}.
+Guidance restricted to the FD$_{\text{DINOv2}}$-optimal interval shifts entropy production toward higher noise levels and suppresses it at lower ones, thereby accelerating overall speciation for most classes.
+When guidance is applied within the FID-optimal interval (center column), we do not observe such a strong effect because the entropy production has already mostly collapsed.
+Thus, guidance in this interval mainly affects within-class speciation or feature refinement, so the collapse onto individual data points.
 Applied throughout the entire trajectory (right column), guidance produces a pronounced shift of entropy production toward high-noise stages.
 The corresponding information shift remains relatively uniform, consistent with a gradual denoising of coarse, low-frequency structure rather than a sharp semantic transition.
 This redistribution is most pronounced for classes whose unguided entropy production overlaps with the guided interval, such as \textit{tiger shark}, and largely absent for classes whose entropy production is mainly limited to low noise levels.
-In Appendix \ref{appendix: imagenet}, we provide generated images as well as predicted noiseless trajectories of the form in Figure \ref{fig: entropy_overview} for the highlighted classes when applying optimal guidance in the respective intervals.
+In order to make these effects visually more accessible to the reader, we provide generated images along with predicted noiseless trajectories (under guidance) for the three highlighted classes in Appendix \ref{appendix: experimental}.